aliuosio/papercuts-no-more/README.md

 [![License](https://img.shields.io/badge/License-MIT-green)](./LICENSE)

 A comprehensive document digitization stack combining **Scanservjs** for scanning, **Paperless-ngx** for OCR processing, **n8n** for workflow automation, and **Ollama** for AI-powered analysis.
+An n8n workflow with an ai agent to discuss with your documents is installed on first run of the setup. works completely offline using ollama with Qwen3 as AI.

 ## 🚀 Quick Start